-If you are an eligible employee, you are automatically enrolled in the Plan's non-elective employer contributions feature.
-If you want to take advantage of the opportunity to make employee contributions - and to receive employer matching contributions, you must contact Fidelity.
-In any event, as soon as you become an eligible employee, you should contact Fidelity to name a beneficiary and to select your investments.
+If you want to take advantage of the opportunity to make employee contributions, you must contact Fidelity.
+You should contact Fidelity to name a beneficiary and to select your investments.
 For contact information, see "For More Information" at the end of this SPD.
 For beneficiary information see "If You Die" and for investment information see "Managing Your Investments."